 People already pay to watch major sporting events, and they often make a night out of it.
 Try making a night out of it by throwing a party for a major sporting event and selling tickets.
 You can keep direct costs down by keeping ticket prices to a few dollars and asking attendees to bring a snack or a drink to share.
 In return for buying their ticket, they get to watch the Superbowl, World Series, or other major sporting event on a large-screen television and get to share tons of snacks.

 This is another opportunity to offer childcare, especially for younger kids who don’t watch sports!
-This is another example of a fundraiser that raises money and offers a good service and an opportunity to fellowship with other members… all at the same time!
+This is another example of a fundraiser that raises money and offers a good service and an opportunity for fellowship with other members… all at the same time!

 Throwing an awards party to recognize outstanding volunteers and staff is a fun way to raise money, build community, and recognize the people who work hard to keep your church going.
 This version of a small church fundraiser is a fantastic way to thank important members and have a fun party at the same time.